15. Provisions, Contingent Liabilities and Contingent Assets:

 a) Operating Lease: Leases where the lessor effectively retains substantially all the risks and benefits of ownership over the lease term are classified as operating lease.
 Operating lease rentals are recognized as an expense over the lease period on a straight-line basis.

 b) Finance Lease: Leases under which the Corporation assumes substantially all the risks and the rewards of ownership of the asset are classified as finance lease.
-Such leased asset acquired are capitalised at fair value of the asset or present value of the minimum lease rental payment at the inception of the lease, whichever is lower.
+Such leased asset acquired is capitalised at fair value of the asset or present value of the minimum lease rental payment at the inception of the lease, whichever is lower.

 22. Funds for future appropriations:

-For Non-linked Participating business, the balance in the funds for future appropriations account represents funds, the allocation of which, either to participating ‘Policy Holders’ or to ‘Shareholders’, has not been determined at the Balance Sheet date.
+For Non- linked Participating business, the balance in the funds for future appropriations account represents funds, the allocation of which, either to participating ‘Policy Holders’ or to ‘Shareholders’, has not been determined at the Balance Sheet date.
 Transfers to and from the fund reflect the excess or deficit of income over expenses and appropriations in each accounting period arising in the Corporation’s ‘Policy holders’ fund.
 In respect of participating policies any allocation to the policyholder would also give rise to a shareholder transfer in the required proportion.

 The fund for future appropriations held in the Unit-Linked funds, represents surplus that has arisen from lapsed policies unlikely to be revived.
 This surplus is required to be held within the ‘policyholders’ fund till the point at which the policyholders’ can no longer revive their policy.